GPUHackSheffield/Documentation/bede/account.rst

 Getting an Account
 ==================

-Details will be released soon on how an account can be obtained for the hackathon.
+All participants will receive an e-mail with access details.
+If you did not please let one of the organisers know.